Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation: Experimental Setup

 \subsection{Evaluation}

-We measure three metrics: Dice, CC-Dice, and instance-wise F1.
-For F1, a true positive is defined when a ground-truth and a predicted connected component have an overlap of at least one voxel using one-to-one matching.
-For each fold, we compute these metrics on the corresponding validation split and report the mean and standard deviation across the five folds.
+We measured three metrics: Dice, CC-Dice, and instance-wise F1.
+For F1, a true positive was defined when a ground-truth and a predicted connected component had an overlap of at least one voxel using one-to-one matching.
+For each fold, we computed these metrics on the corresponding validation split.
+We report the mean and standard deviation across the five folds.
 Furthermore, we report recall per volume quartile using the same overlap criterion, as shown in Tab. \ref{tab:combined-metrics}.